How do you tourists find these places? Even the Irish don’t know about them,” a local asked.

 We had stopped in Portnoo and were talking to some locals about a nearby hamlet called Maghery that we’d found using the ‘Wild Atlantic Way’ app for our drive along the coast.

-This map shows just the Donegal portion of the Wild Atlantic Way (WAW) marked with a thick blue line – the WAW carries on a long ways south and is full of tiny-unheard-of places.
+This map shows just the County Donegal portion of the Wild Atlantic Way (WAW) marked with a thick blue line – the WAW carries on a long ways south and is full of tiny-unheard-of-even-by-locals places.

 Our first contact with the Wild Atlantic Way signage was on the Inishowen Peninsula, marked with a white zigzag on a blue background.
-This is the Irish-speaking part of Ireland (darker green on the map) and the road signs gave most of the place names in Gaelic.
-This caused a few problems with programming our GPS which did not appear to speak Irish.
+Lots of ‘unnamed’ roads show up on our GPS.

 Narrow, twisty roads following along a spectacular coastline with beaches, rocky cliffs, wild water (and weather) and little hidden harbours.